LGBTQ+ Mental Health: The Power of Community as a Support Tool

 Going beyond stigmas

 Both self-perpetuated and societal stigmas still affect a lot of LGBTQ+ people when looking to get mental health support.
-The Trevor Project reported a lack of trust of therapists and counselors as a barrier to mental health care, so being among peers who have had the same experiences could also help people to seek further assistance should they need it.
+The Trevor Project reported a lack of trust of therapists and counsellors as a barrier to mental health care, so being among peers who have had the same experiences could also help people to seek further assistance should they need it.

 On the Togetherall platform, anonymity allows members to share without stigma, providing a safe space to explore feelings which is important on their mental health journey.
 As another layer of safety, Wall Guides actively manage any problematic language or discussions quickly and efficiently, ensuring that the community remains inclusive, safe and welcoming to all.